girish-kor/ChalBe/README.md

 **sysinfo**: Generates a system report (uname, disk usage, memory) and provides AI-powered advice.

-**compress**: Compresses files/directories using tar, with an option to ask AI for the best compression approach.
+**zip**: Compresses files/directories using tar, with an option to ask AI for the best compression approach.

 **schedule**: Creates a cron job from a natural language description and can optionally install it for the current user.